Congrua portio

-Congrua (in full, Congrua Portio) is a canonical term to designate the lowest sum proper for the yearly income of a cleric.
+Congrua portio is a term in Catholic canon law, meaning the lowest sum proper for the yearly income of a cleric.

 History

 It is sometimes used in the same sense as competency.
 Owing to the many charges to which a benefice is liable, it became necessary for the ecclesiastical authority to decree that first and foremost the proper sustenance of the holder of the benefice should be provided for, and that a minimum revenue should be determined, below which his income was not to fall.
 This was all the more necessary in cases where benefices had been incorporated with monasteries or collegiate churches.
 Very often the curate of such incorporated benefices received only one-sixteenth of the revenue.

 To remedy this abuse a number of ordinances were passed which reserved to the person having cure of souls a decent subsistence.
 The Council of Trent (Sess.
 XXI, c. iv, de Ref.) leaves the determination of the congrua to the judgment of the bishop.
 This sum must, of course, vary with the fluctuation of values at different times.
 It must not be so parsimoniously fixed as to provide for the beneficiary the mere necessaries of life.
 To be a proper income in accordance with the dignity of his state, it should likewise be sufficient to enable him to dispense moderate hospitality and almsgiving and supply himself with books, etc. The Council of Trent did not determine the amount of the congrua but suggested that about one-third of the revenue of the benefice should be assigned to the vicar.
 When the benefice can not furnish a proper sustenance, it is the duty of the bishop to see that several benefices be united or that the deficit be made up from other sources, as tithes, collections, etc. If these means fail, the benefice must be suppressed.